Beliavsky/Alan-Miller-Fortran/README.md

 [conmin.zip](https://jblevins.org/mirror/amiller/conmin.zip) The classic CONMIN package for constrained minimization updated to Fortran 90.
 Test examples and the manual are included in the ZIP file.
 N.B.
 CONMIN is included as just one of the algorithms in TOMS algorithm 734 which can be downloaded from [netlib](http://www.netlib.org).

+[minim.f90](https://jblevins.org/mirror/amiller/minim.f90) The Nelder-Mead simplex algorithm for unconstrained minimization.
+It does NOT require or use derivatives.
+N.B.
+This is NOT for linear programming! [t_minim.f90](https://jblevins.org/mirror/amiller/t_minim.f90) is a very simple test program for minim.f90 which may help users.
+This is now ELF90-compatible.

 [tensolve.zip](https://jblevins.org/mirror/amiller/tensolve.zip) This contains both TOMS 739 (UNCMIN) for unconstrained minimization, and TOMS 768 (TENSOLVE) for the solution of sets of non-linear equations.

 [toms778.zip](https://jblevins.org/mirror/amiller/toms778.zip) This subroutine solves bound-constrained optimization problems by using the compact formula of the limited memory BFGS updates.